The exact cause of postnatal depression is not known. Research suggests that there are some factors that contribute to it.

 Stressful life events

-Recent life events, such as bereavement or serious illness, may mean that you were stressed before the birth of your baby.
-You may also be stressed because of unemployment or lack of money.
+Recent life events, such as bereavement or serious illness, may mean that you were stressed before your baby was born.
+You may also be stressed because of work or money.

 Images of motherhood